fallen-icarus/cardano-loans/README.md

 For the second API, the `asset_mint_or_burn_count` value will either be 1 or 3, specifying a full repayment or default, respectively.
 For the third API, the input with the BorrowerID token will have the datum of the loan attached.
 That datum has the terms of that specific loan (you will also need to use [this API](https://docs.blockfrost.io/#tag/Cardano-Scripts/paths/~1scripts~1datum~1%7Bdatum_hash%7D/get) since Blockfrost only returns the hash of the datum in the last query).

-The included `cardano-loans` CLI puts this all together.
+The included `Cardano-Loans` CLI puts this all together.
 Here is an example query response (when piped to `jq`):
 ``` JSON
 [
   {